 When figuring out if a business credit card makes sense for your business needs, ask yourself these five questions:

-3. Do you need access to finance quickly?
+- Do you need access to finance quickly?
 You can qualify for a credit card in a matter of minutes and get a decision within just 24 hours.
+Please however note that some business loans can be available on the same day as your application too.

 Key takeaways